 Like every couple in their early marriage years, my husband and I have had our fair share of young love bumps and blues.

-Over time we have learned that success in marriage is not accidental.
+Over time we have learned that happiness in marriage is not an accident.

 Every couple will go through strange adjustments early in marriage, where the dreams in their head clash with the reality of married life.

 But any couple can grow and flourish past these “clash seasons”, as long as they make continuous choices for grace and growth.

 Here are 4 habits that newlywed couples learn to cultivate

 At one point my conflict resolution arsenal consisted of “let’s sit down and talk this out till its done“.

 We tend to marry our opposites and my husband has always been the ruminator – chewing over things (preferably in his man cave), loving his peace and quiet.